Stock > Stock Take: Regular |

 Stock Take - Regular Stock Take

-Stock takes can be done:
+Stock takes can be conducted:

 Steps to Perform a Regular Stock Take